tjsung714/ASAP/README.md

 In this repository, the Python implementation saves outputs as NetCDF (`.nc`) files, whereas the MATLAB implementation saves outputs as MAT (`.mat`) files.
 Figure outputs are saved as PNG files in both versions.

-## Citation

-If you use the code or accompanying datasets, please cite this repository and the Zenodo record:

-- Code repository: ASAP GitHub repository
-- Dataset and example outputs: Zenodo DOI 10.5281/zenodo.19399543

-# ASAP burn severity analysis pipeline

-This repository provides two implementations of the ASAP preprocessing workflow for burn severity analysis.

-- **MATLAB version** saves step outputs as `.mat`
-- **Python version** saves step outputs as `.nc` (NetCDF via `xarray`)

-The workflow integrates three steps into a single pipeline.

-1. Definition of the analysis area
-2. Preparation of analysis imagery
-3. Phenology detrending

 ## Recommended repository structure